MostAwesomeDude/construct/docs/advanced.rst

 .. warning::

-    Do not use >1 byte encodings like UTF16 or UTF32 with String and CString classes.
+    Do not use >1 byte encodings like UTF16 or UTF32 with String class.
 This a known bug that has something to do with the fact that library inherently works with bytes (not codepoints) and codepoint-to-byte conversions are too tricky.

     **UTF16 UTF32 will be supported soon.**

 .. note::

-    Encodings like UTF16 or UTF32 work fine with PascalString and GreedyString.
+    Encodings like UTF16 or UTF32 work fine with PascalString CString GreedyString.

 String is a fixed-length construct that pads built string with null bytes, and strips those same null bytes when parsing.
 Strings can also be trimmed when building.
 If you supply a too long string, the construct will chop it off apart instead of raising a StringError.